MetaMask/snaps/README.md

 ```

 This will build to `myPlugin/dist/bundle.js` from `index.js` and its dependencies,
-and attempt to set the required custom properties on `package.json`.
+and attempt to set the custom properties on `package.json`.

 ## MetaMask Plugins